 |Video 3||Making payment by mobile applications (including FPS, AlipayHK, WeChat Pay and Union QR) through scanning QR code, and then making connection for remote payment via HKeMeter||YouTube|

 |Video 4||Remote extension of parking time through HKeMeter||YouTube|

 |Video 5||"Notification" function in HKeMeter||YouTube|

-Upon the commissioning of new parking meters, the management contractor engaged by the Transport Department has already launched a 24-hour customer service hotline (Number: 2332 3700) for handling motorists' enquiries in relation to the operation of new parking meters.
-The hotline number will be displayed on the parking meters and on the traffic signs of those metered parking spaces installed with the new parking meters.
+The management contractor engaged by the Transport Department has launched a 24-hour customer service hotline (Number: 2332 3700) for handling motorists' enquiries in relation to the operation of parking meters.
+The hotline number will be displayed on the parking meters and on the traffic signs of those metered parking spaces.
 For any overpaid parking fees, motorists can download the refund application form at our contractor's website (https://hkemeter.hkt.com) to apply for a refund.